 - Be reliable, accommodating and respectful, and show genuine interest when conversing with customers.

 - Follow through with what you say you’ll do – with employees and customers.

 - Use social media as a customer service tool.

-- Listen to what your customers are saying about you online, and respond to the praise and complaints using the right tone.
+- Listen to what your customers say about you online, and respond to praise and complaints using the right tone.

 Did you know?
 If you provide excellent customer service, you can likely charge more for your products and services without reducing brand loyalty or recurring purchases.

 Customer service case study: How USAA sets the bar for success

 USAA, which provides banking and insurance products for military members and their families, is consistently a leader in customer service.
 This is evident in a consumer survey by Verint, which in 2021 found that USAA had the highest customer satisfaction score and the highest Net Promoter Score among insurers.
 Both of these measurements indicate that the company excels at customer experience and is more likely to be recommended by satisfied customers.